jhollinger/occams-record/README.md

 Full documentation is available at [rubydoc.info/gems/occams-record](http://www.rubydoc.info/gems/occams-record).

 Build your queries like normal, using ActiveRecord's excellent query builder.
-Then pass then off to Occams Record.
+Then pass them off to Occams Record.

 ```ruby
 q = Order.